The Pacific War Online Encyclopedia

 the final months of the war.

-By 1941, all Japanese men were required to report for examination at
+until 1945, all Japanese men were required to report for examination at

 20, and those selected for military duty had an obligation to serve for

 two years.
 After this initial service they remained eligible to be

 called to active duty until age 40.
 Draftees were classified according